Windshield

 Interactive Installation

-This machine cuts a digital text input into foam, mixed with helium gas to make it fly.
+This machine cuts digital text input into foam mixed with helium gas, allowing it to float.

 Conditional Staircase